PDOK/DEPRECATED_mapserver-wfs-ogr/README.md

 docker run -d -p 80:80 --name natura2000-service natura2000-example
 ```

 Check if it works: http://localhost/natura2000/wfs?request=getcapabilities&service=wfs&version=2.0.0 should return an getcapabilities document.
+Loading the http://localhost/natura2000/wfs in QGIS or ARCGIS should give access to the vector data.

 ![getcapabilities](/img/getcapabilities-natura2000.jpg)